 If your Youth organization is not currently playing STUNT, complete the interest form to let us know you are interested and someone from USA Cheer will get in contact with you about the next steps to getting your league set up to play STUNT.

 Make copies of the information below and begin to organize in a binder with tabs.
-Once the season gets started and you have registered your team, you can add your training PowerPoints and 8-count sheets to this as well.
+Once the season gets started and you complete your Team Membership, you can add your 8-count sheets to this as well.

-Setup a meeting with your Youth Rec Director to discuss the possibilities of bringing STUNT to your organization.
+Setup a meeting with your organization president, director, or club owner to discuss the possibilities of bringing STUNT to your organization.

 - Explain what STUNT is and show the “This is STUNT!”
 Video.

 - Club STUNT (8U, 11U, 14U, 18U) is designed to be played Jun-Dec with the tournament season being in the Fall (Sept-Dec).
 Younger age groups can also play through the Spring if they are not participating on a school team.

 - Youth Rec STUNT (8U, 11U, & 14U) is designed to be played in the Fall but also can play in the Spring season but cannot have athletes on the team who are currently participating on a school team.